2teez/sagic/README.md

 ## Another Option

 Using sagic creates file or files of different sites on different elements.
-But there is another option of create a single site per eac command.
+But there is another option of create a single site per each command.
 Instead of using `sagic` script, you can do like so:

 ```